jehcriss42/QaCodeChallenge/README.md

 **2) Project Test Cases**

-It is used the API Testing Heuristics called VADER, so some questions can be raised:
+It is used the API Testing Heuristics called VADER:

     Verbs
     Authorisation/Authentication